 The Year 2036 Problem

-7 Jun 2026Back in 1999 some people were freaking out because they thought that computers would stop working.
-That's because a lot of software stored the current year only as the last two digits, like 1984 was just 84.
+7 Jun 2026Back in 1999 some people were freaking out because they thought computers would stop working.
+That's because a lot of software stored the current year only as the last two digits, like 1984 was just stored as 84.
 It was known as the year 2000 problem, or Y2K for short.
-They switched to Unix timestamps stored as signed 32-bit integers and everything was fine.
+They switched to Unix timestamps and everything was fine.

 The solution that comes to mind is to just use a bigger integer.
-Perhaps a 64-bit integer.
-But that only pushes the problem further down the line, right?
+Perhaps an i64.
+You could use an unsigned integer (u64) to go even higher, but then you wouldn't be able to store time values prior to 1970.
+But using a bigger integer only pushes the problem further down the line, right?
 That was my thinking, so I concocted a more far-reaching format for storing time:

 yearlen (8 bits)